- Role-Based Access Control Overview

 It is possible to grant view-only permission to a room but change permission to specific devices.
 This would allow users to change the specific devices but not change the other devices in the room.

-Lastly, note that there is a special scenario such that an admin group with “change” permission assigned to a building, room, or rack in conjuction with the “Do Not Propagate” (aka DNP) option being selected.
+Lastly, note that there is a special scenario such that an admin group with “change” permission assigned to a building, room, or rack in conjunction with the “Do Not Propagate” (aka DNP) option being selected.
 In this case, members of the Admin Group in question will end up with a “View Only” user experience, as the “change” permission’s propagation in this scenario is blocked by the DNP option.

 Objects that Do Not Have Explicit Permissioning